Over the last several decades, media around the practice of law has presented some of…

 Many co-parents have joint legal and physical custody.
 This means that both parents have the right to make all the important decisions for children the couple share together.
-In other words, when it is time to make a decision concerning the child, the parents must work together to do what’s in the best interest for the child.
+In other words, when it is time to make a decision concerning the child, the parents must work together to do what’s in the best interest of the child.

 What is a Custodial and Non-Custodial Parent?

 Both parents are important to their children.
-However, for purposes of determining a parenting schedule, the law defines parents by whether or not they have primary physical custody of the child.
+However, for the purposes of determining a parenting schedule, the law defines parents by whether or not they have primary physical custody of the child.
 The definition of custodial and non-custodial are as follows:

 The custodial parent is also called the managing conservator.
 While the courts may give parents 50/50 custody, they will often assign one of the parents with a larger timeshare as well as a primary residence.
 This parent is typically who the child primarily resides with.

 Also referred to as the possessory conservator, the rights of a non-custodial parent depend largely on the custody order the court puts in place.
 Typically, these parents will have access to the child on a defined schedule, such as every other weekend and one weeknight, spring break, summer, and the holidays.

 What is the Standard Holiday Visitation Schedule in Texas?

 Because the holidays are a coveted time which can lead to disputes between co-parents, the Texas Family Code provides a holiday schedule as part of the Standard Possession Order.
 The holiday schedule is generally the same, regardless of the distance between the custodial and non-custodial parents’ residences.
 In addition, this schedule overrules conflicting weekend or Thursday periods of possession.

 For Christmas, Texas Non-Custodial Parents Generally:

 Have possession of the child in even-numbered years beginning at 6 p.m. on the day the child is dismissed from school for Christmas vacation until Noon on December 28.

 For Christmas, Texas Custodial Parents Generally:

 Have possession of the child in odd-numbered years beginning at 6 p.m. on the day child is dismissed from school for Christmas vacation until Noon on December 28.

 In Texas’ standard holiday visitation, the parent who does not have the child on Christmas will have the child on Thanksgiving and New Year’s Eve.

 What Counts as a Denial of Visitation?